skrtbhtngr/vimrc/README.md

 This script also installs `vim-pathogen`, `vim-airline`, and `auto-pairs`.

-I have also included some comments which may help you in removing any option you do not require.
+I have also included some comments which may help you in removing any option(s) you do not require.

-If you wish to learn more about vim options in greater details, refer: [Vim documentation: options](http://vimdoc.sourceforge.net/htmldoc/options.html)
+If you wish to learn more about vim options, refer: [Vim documentation: options](http://vimdoc.sourceforge.net/htmldoc/options.html)

 *NOTE:* Highlighting the cursor line may cause color issues as I have set the colors according to solarized-dark color scheme of terminal (not vim).